BryceStevenWilley/BryceStevenWilley.github.io/_pages/projects.md

 ---
 layout: page
 title: Projects
+front-page: true
 permalink: /projects/
 ---

-Here are some of my past projects: hope you can learn something from them or just enjoy them!
+Here are some of my current and past personal projects, both software and nonsoftware: hope you can learn something from them or just enjoy them!

+# Software Projects

 ## Bodhi

 [Bodhi][bodhi-repo] is a 2D platformer inspired by the Chinese novel, "Journey to the West".
 I handled